 Next, is the question of mens rea, guilty knowledge or intention to commit the prohibited act.
 Where the prohibited act is possession of an item, in the sense that an item was found on the person or nearby, the person could not be guilty of criminal possession where the person did not know the item was there, or what it was.
 A real world example of this could be what have been called “blind mules” – unsuspecting travelers crossing an international border with a package of illegal drugs magnetically attached to their car.
 The would-be smuggler follows the “blind mule” at a safe distance.
 If the mule is caught, the smuggler goes on freely.
 If the mule is not caught, the smuggler follows them until she can safely remove the contraband from the unsuspecting mule’s vehicle – at a tremendous profit.
+(Film Noir fans can refer to the 1958 film The Lineup for a cinematic portrayal of this technique.)
 Now, is the “blind mule” guilty of possession of the illegal drugs found by police in their car, even though the “mule” had no knowledge of it?
 The answer is “no.” (Whether a jury could wrongly find the mule guilty is another matter.)

 Another basic element of any crime is identity – whether, even if a crime was committed, was the accused person the same person who committed it?

-In criminal possession cases, a different kind of identity can also be a key issue of proof – an additional element.
+In criminal possession cases, a different kind of identity can also be a key issue of proof – an additional element (did a crime occur at all?).
 This is the identity of the contraband.
 In drug cases, is the alleged cocaine, for example, really cocaine?
 Or is it really powder deodorant, as in one recently reported case.
 In a gun crime case, sometimes the identity of the firearm can be critical.
 (Was it a particular, stolen item?
 Was it a firearm at all?
 Or just a BB gun?)